10 Rules to a Well-Coordinated Living Room Design

 To brighten up your space, accompany your overhead lighting with task lights on your bookshelves, a lamp on your side table, a sconce, or multiple ambient lights in the darker parts of your room.
 In the morning, do not forget to invite natural light into your area.
 Use light window treatments like sheer curtains to achieve a fresh and well-lit living space.

 An area rug is one of the most important decorative pieces that make your living room look cohesive and well-balanced.
 It also increases the depth and variety of your design.
 To make your living room arrangement cohesive, choose a big area rug that complements the design and colour scheme of your living room.
 A centre rug must be spacious enough to rest the front legs of larger furniture pieces like your sofa, chairs, and television console when arranged around it.
 Typically, you want to leave the same amount of floor area between your wall and the sides of your rug.
 In terms of the rug's shape, it is good to consider the shape of your room and your design scheme.

-Mix and match colours and decorations into your accent wall to effectively express your personality.
-You may add simple wall arts or mementos.
-When choosing a wall to decorate, look for a noticeable wall but, at the same time, not distracting.
+Mix and match colours and decorations on your accent wall to effectively express your personality.
+You may add simple wall art or mementos.
+When choosing a wall to decorate, look for one that is noticeable but, at the same time, not distracting.
 You can create a reading nook with shelves or show off your collections with a display unit.
 Do not be afraid to experiment with your arrangements until you get the design that you want to achieve.

-Designing your living room is exciting and daunting at the same time.
-When you have a lot of furniture and items in mind, it becomes hard to focus and prioritise the elements that really matter.
-The key point is to keep your living room clean, pleasing to the eye, comfortable and functional.
-Bearing these factors into mind will help you make the most out of your favourite bonding area.
+Designing your living room is both exciting and daunting at the same time.
+When you have a lot of furniture and items in mind, it becomes hard to focus on and prioritise the elements that really matter.
+The key point is to keep your living room clean, pleasing to the eye, comfortable, and functional.
+Bearing these factors in mind will help you make the most of your favourite bonding area.